The APOLLO, 1966

 PETER B. LOWRY Sydney Nov 16, 2016

 *It was a black radio station that played all sorts of stuff on its various shows, including Elmore James, Harmonica Joe, Jimmy Reed, as well as Bobby and B.B.
 WWRL-AM was a lesser musical alternative, but WNJR was “da bomb” for me in those days.
 (More on that another time!)
-It was a Rollins Broadcasting station at the time I was listening, a national chain of black oriented stations.
+It was a Rollins Broadcasting station at the time I was listening, a national chain of black oriented and owned stations.

 **See O&S #73 and #74 for additional Apollo commentary!